How to Focus on Studying: Introduction

 These study intruders take over, causing us to lose focus.
 And focus, friends, is what you need to be able to study for any of the big tests, from the LSAT and MCAT to the SAT and ACT to just your average test in school.

 So how do you focus?
-These five steps will show you how to regain focus if you get distracted, and how to set yourself up for focus success before your study session ever begins.
+These six steps will show you how to regain focus if you get distracted, and how to set yourself up for focus success before your study session ever begins.

 Already lost your focus?
 Check out 5 ways to get back on track if your focus is already gone.